Ferrocarriles y Transportes Suburbanos

-Ferrocarriles y Transportes Suburbanos (Suburban Railways and Transport), commonly known by its acronym FTS, was a railway company in the Basque Country, Spain.
+Ferrocarriles y Transportes Suburbanos (Suburban Railways and Transport), commonly known by its initialism FTS, was a railway company in the Basque Country, Spain.
 Founded in 1947 as the merger of various railway companies, it operated several suburban rail lines in the Greater Bilbao area.
 FEVE took over its operations in 1972, which in 1982 were transferred to the new company Basque Railways.

 History

 FTS was founded in 1947 with the merger of two independent railways and two lines operated by another company: